 Jan Frel is editor-at-large and associate publisher.
 He's been involved with AlterNet since 2004, previously as political editor, staff writer and managing editor.
 A graduate of St. Andrews University of Scotland, Jan worked on Howard Dean's presidential campaign and at TomPaine.com.

-Tana Ganeva is deputy managing editor and writes and blogs at AlterNet.org.
-She's also in charge of AlterNet's Reproductive Justice and Gender and Sex and Relationships special coverage areas.
+Tana Ganeva is senior editor at AlterNet.
+Her work has appeared on Salon, Truthout, RH Reality Check and in the Nation.
 She has an MA in media arts from the University of Arizona and a BA in history from Reed College.